parseworks/parseworks/docs/parser-design-guide.md

 // Inefficient: Tries to parse a long string, then backtracks to try a shorter one Parser<Character, String> inefficient = string("longerString").or(string("short"));

-// More efficient: Tries the longer match first, which is more specific Parser<Character, String> efficient = string("short").or(string("longerString"));
+// More efficient: Tries the shorter match first, which is more specific Parser<Character, String> efficient = string("short").or(string("longerString"));
 ```